Microsoft yanks Wall Street lower as gold's price suddenly snaps back

 NEW YORK (AP) — The worst day for Microsoft in years is yanking the U.S. stock market away from its record heights on Thursday.
-The fever in the gold and metals markets may be breaking, meanwhile, as prices pull back following their jaw-dropping runs.
+The fever in the gold and metals markets may be breaking, meanwhile, after prices suddenly snapped back following their jaw-dropping runs.

-The S&P 500 dropped 1.1% after flirting with its all-time high earlier in the morning.
-The Dow Jones Industrial Average was down 203 points, or 0.4%, as of 11:15 a.m.
-Eastern time, and the Nasdaq composite was 2.1% lower.
+The S&P 500 sank 1% after flirting with its all-time high earlier in the morning.
+The Dow Jones Industrial Average was down 113 points, or 0.2%, as of noon Eastern time, and the Nasdaq composite was 1.9% lower.

-Microsoft was the heaviest weight on the market by far, and it sank 12.3% even though the tech giant reported stronger profit and revenue for the latest quarter than analysts expected.
-Investors honed in instead on how much Microsoft is spending on investments, whether growth in its Azure cloud business will slow and how long its push into artificial-intelligence will take to turn into big profits.
+Microsoft was the heaviest weight on the market by far, and it tumbled 12% even though the tech giant reported stronger profit and revenue for the latest quarter than analysts expected.
+Investors honed in instead on how much Microsoft is spending on investments, whether growth in its Azure cloud business will slow and how long its push into artificial-intelligence technology will take to turn into big profits.

-Its stock is on track for its worst day since the stock market's COVID crash in 2020, and it was alone responsible for more than half the S&P 500's drop.
+Its stock is on track for its worst day since the market's COVID crash in 2020, and it was alone responsible for more than two-thirds of the S&P 500's drop.

 Companies across the market are under pressure to deliver at least solid growth in profits following record-setting runs for their stock prices.
 Stock prices tend to follow the path of corporate profits over the long term, and earnings need to rise to quiet criticism that stock prices have grown too expensive.

-IBM was another winner and climbed 5.7% after surpassing analysts’ expectations for profit and revenue.
-Southwest Airlines flew 12.9% higher even though its profit fell short of forecasts.
-It gave a forecast for earnings in 2026 that blew past analysts’ expectations, saying it’s seeing strong momentum after making big changes to its business like charging baggage fees and having assigned seating.
+IBM was another winner and climbed 6% after surpassing analysts’ expectations for profit and revenue.
+Southwest Airlines flew 15.4% higher even though its profit fell short of forecasts.
+It gave a forecast for earnings in 2026 that blew past analysts’ expectations, saying it’s seeing strong momentum after making changes to its business like charging baggage fees and having assigned seating.

 Some of the wildest action in financial markets was again for precious metals.